- Jul 7

 Bring all personal medical supplies such as glucometer and testing supplies for diabetes.

-Clients may not have more than $100.00 in any form in the agency safe at any given time.
+Cash is not needed on the site and is discouraged from being brought.
+Clients may not have more than $50.00 in any form in the agency safe at any given time.

 PHONE AND SMOKING POLICY

 Phones are available to call loved ones and personal cellphone use varies based on each facilities guidelines.
 Adult clients are permitted smoking breaks throughout the day.